-We created this post so you can have a clear step-by-step guide that will allow you to paint by numbers like you were born for it :-)
+We created this step-by-step guide that will allow you to paint by numbers like you were born for it :-)

 Your paint by numbers canvas is a high-quality material.
 Just like clothing, canvases are made from cotton and linen, and they can be ironed.
 You need to be careful not to set the iron on a high heat though – keep it on a mid-range heat setting.
 You should lay your canvas face down onto a thick towel and mist the back of the canvas lightly with water from a fine spray bottle.
 You just need to dampen the fabric rather than soak it.
 Gently iron over the surface, keeping the iron moving, and your canvas will be wrinkle-free within seconds.